-The Eagle and Olive deposits are being mined using open pit methods, and operate as drill, blast, shovel and haul operation with a combined nominal rate of 29,500 t/d ore and 7,500 t/d ROM ore and a remaining mine life of 11.5 years.
-Open pit mining operations are comprised of a fleet of 22 m3 front shovels, 12 m3 front-end loaders and 136 t haul trucks.
-This fleet is supported by drills, graders, and track and dozers.
+The Eagle deposit is being (and the Olive deposit will be) mined using conventional open pit methods, and operate as a drill, blast, shovel, and haul operation with a nominal rate of 34,000 t/d of ore and a remaining mine life of 10 years.
+Open pit mining operations are comprised of a fleet of 22 m3 front shovels, 12 m3 front-end loaders and 136 tonnes (t) haul trucks.
+This fleet is supported by ancillary equipment, including: drills, graders, dozers and light vehicles.
 Benches are mined at a height of 10 m in both ore and waste with an overall 20 m effective bench height based on a double-bench final wall configuration.

 Mining commenced in Q2 of 2019 in the Eagle pit to provide waste rock for construction and allow for access roads to be built.
-Leachate processing also commenced in Q3 of 2019 and is currently ramping up to full production in 2020.
-Open pit mining will focus on the various Eagle pit phases with the smaller Olive pit coming into production in 2028.
-Open pit mining and loading of the heap leach facilities will be completed in Q2 of 2031.
+Stacking and leaching of the primary HLP commenced shortly afterwards in Q3 of 2019.
+Mining operations are well advanced now, with mining of Phase 1 complete and mining of Phase 2 and 3 of the Eagle Pit ongoing.
+Open pit mining will focus on the various Eagle pit phases with the smaller

+Olive pit coming into production in 2031 to extend mine life.
+Open pit mining will be completed in Q2 of 2032.
+Crushing and loading onto the heap leach facilities will be completed in early Q1 of 2034.

-Starting from the beginning of 2020, the mine is expected to produce a total of 149.0M t of heap leach feed and 144.9M t of waste (at a 0.97:1 overall strip ratio).
+Starting from 2023, the mine is expected to produce a total of 124.3 Mt of heap leach feed and 122.9 Mt of waste, at a 0.99:1 overall strip ratio.
 Ore to be crushed will be hauled to the primary crusher located towards the north-east side of the Eagle pit.
-ROM ore will be hauled directly to the primary HLP.
-ROM material will only come from the Eagle pit.
+Low grade ore will be hauled to a stockpile commencing in 2024 for processing at the end of the mine life.

 The current LOM plan focuses on achieving consistent heap leach production rates, mining of higher value material early in the production schedule, as well as balancing grade and strip ratios.
-Given that the secondary and tertiary crushers and HLP will only be operated between April and December of each year, stockpiles will be used when necessary for stockpiling of ore from the open pit.
 The handling of the ore from the crusher to the HLPs is included in the open pit scheduling and operating cost estimation.
-Table 1.9 summarizes the LOM material movement by year for both the mine and the heap leach facilities.
+Table 1.8 summarizes the LOM material movement by year for both the mine and the heap leach facilities.